 Transforming responses to intimate partner and sexual violence: Listening to the voices of victims, perpetrators and services

-To capture the experiences of abuse and service needs of victims/survivors, their children and perpetrators this mixed-method study will include:
+To capture the experiences of abuse and service needs of victims/survivors, their children and perpetrators this mixed-method study includes:

-- a national online community survey of women and perpetrators
+- national online community survey of women and perpetrators

 - a survey of service providers and academics across sectors (health, justice, specialist family, domestic and sexual violence services)

 - qualitative interviews with women and perpetrators to provide a complex and nuanced understanding of their experiences.